chinapedia/wikipedia.abstract.en/Page/Parabola.md

 Intersection of a tangent and perpendicular from focus

-Parabola-antipodera.gif Since triangles △FBE and △CBE are congruent, is perpendicular to the tangent .
+Since triangles △FBE and △CBE are congruent, is perpendicular to the tangent .
 Since B is on the -axis, which is the tangent to the parabola at its vertex, it follows that the point of intersection between any tangent to a parabola and the perpendicular from the focus to that tangent lies on the line that is tangential to the parabola at its vertex.
 See animated diagram [9] and pedal curve.

 Reflection of light striking the convex side